anna-pacinkova/intomics_package/README.md

 <img src="vignettes/figures/convergence_RMS.svg" width="400" height="400">
 </p>

 The parameter "edge_freq_thres" determines the quantile of all edge weights used to filter only reliable edges (default = NULL, all edges will be considered as present).
+For illustration, we use quite low edge weights filter to capture both CNV-GE and METH-GE interactions.
 We recommend to use some edge weights filtering, such as 0.75 quantile of all edge weights in the resulting networks using "edge_freq_thres = 0.75".
 The parameter "gene_ID" determines the IDs used in the final network.
 There are two options: "gene_symbol" (default) or "entrezID".
 If you have changed the default value of the "TFBS_belief" argument in the ```OMICS_module``` function, you have to use the same argument in ```trace_plots``` function.
 ```ruby